 Find a good seat because you’re about to be on the edge of it—we have found the best thrillers on Netflix.
-Whether you’re looking for a classic spine-tingler or a new suspense, there will be something on this list that will keep your eyes locked on the screen until the credits roll.
+Whether you’re looking for a classic spine-tingling movie or a hot-off-the-press series, you’ll find something on this list that will keep your eyes locked on the screen until the final credits roll.

-No more suspense, let’s dive into the best thrillers on Netflix.
+That’s enough suspense — let’s dive into the best thrillers on Netflix

 The Platform